stanfordnlp/dspy/docs/docs/faqs.md

 - **How do I search my own data?**

-Open source libraries such as [RAGautouille](https://github.com/bclavie/ragatouille) enable you to search for your own data through advanced retrieval models like ColBERT with tools to embdeed and index documents.
+Open source libraries such as [RAGautouille](https://github.com/bclavie/ragatouille) enable you to search for your own data through advanced retrieval models like ColBERT with tools to embed and index documents.
 Feel free to integrate such libraries to create searchable datasets while developing your DSPy programs!

 - **How do I turn off the cache?
 How do I export the cache?**